 The lower end of GI – Beans, Skim milk, Oat bran, almonds

-Proteins perform four major functions in the body: they serve as a structural material in muscle, tissue, organs, and blood; they serve as the component for enzymes, hormones, and other chemicals; they maintain and repair tissues, and they serve as an energy source.
+Proteins perform four primary functions in the body: they serve as a structural material in muscle, tissue, organs, and blood; they serve as the component for enzymes, hormones, and other chemicals; they maintain and repair tissues; and they serve as an energy source.

-The average intake of protein in the U.S. is 75 grams per day which exceeds the recommended amount of 56 grams for men and 46 grams for women daily.
-High protein consumption is usually due to the way the media portrays fitness and building muscle with high protein intakes.
+The average protein intake in the U.S. is 75 grams per day, exceeding the recommended amount of 56 grams for men and 46 grams for women daily.
+High protein consumption is usually due to how the media portrays fitness and building muscle with high protein intakes.

-Fats known as lipids are required for every physiological system in the body.
+Fats, known as lipids, are required for every physiological system in the body.
 Lipids provide energy and transfer fat-soluble vitamins plus other healthy processes within the body.
 Although we associate fat with an unhealthy diet, getting enough of the right kind of fat is just as essential as cutting back on bad fats.
-Cutting back on meat, especially red meat can help reduce our fat intake.
-Being mindful of products that are high in saturated fat and have a high total fat count allows you to avoid an increase in calories from fat.
+Reducing meat, significantly red meat, can help reduce our fat intake.
+Being mindful of products that are high in saturated fat and have a high total fat count allows you to avoid increasing calories from fat.

 The recommended amount of calories per day from fat is 20 to 35%.
 Since almost all foods contain some fat, the average diet provides sufficient amounts of essential fat.
-Cutting back on trans fats, saturated fats and cholesterol will help decrease fat intake without worrying about getting enough of the essentials.
+Reducing trans fats, saturated fats, and cholesterol will help decrease fat intake without worrying about getting enough of the essentials.